License Proxy

 -

-For production deployments, the License Proxy Server allows your deployed on-premises services to continue to run even if your deployment loses connectivity to the Deepgram license server.
+For production deployments, the License Proxy allows your self-hosted deployment to continue to run even if your deployment loses connectivity to the Deepgram license server.

 -

-If network security requirements dictate that traffic over the web is allowed from only certain hosts, the License Proxy Server can be deployed statically while ASR services scale elastically.
+If network security requirements dictate that traffic over the web is allowed from only certain hosts, the License Proxy can be deployed statically while inference services scale elastically.

 -

-If your customers will deploy Deepgram software as part of your on-premises solution and their traffic must flow back to your environment, you may deploy the License Proxy Server to relay traffic on to the Deepgram license server.
+If your customers will deploy Deepgram software as part of your own self-hosted solution and their traffic must flow back to your environment, you may deploy the License Proxy to relay traffic to the Deepgram license server.

 -